yasinyildirim/genetic-algorithms-tutorial/README.md

 # genetic-algorithms-tutorial
-This repository includes sample codes for genetic algorithms consisting of given problem:
+This repository includes project for genetic algorithms consisting of given problem:

 ##Problem Definition